Energinet-DataHub/geh-core/source/App/documents/documentation.md

-# Azure App Common Documentation
+# Documentation

+Documentation of the NuGet package bundle `App`.

-A library containing common functionality for Azure Functions and ASP.Net Core Web API's.
+The `App` package bundle contains common functionality for Azure Functions and ASP.Net Core Web API's implemented as dependency injection extensions, extensibility types etc.

+Using the package bundle enables an easy opt-in/opt-out pattern of services during startup, for a typical DataHub application.

 ## Overview

-We have implemented dependency injection extensions, extensibility types etc. to enable an easy opt-in/opt-out pattern during startup, for a typical DataHub application.

 - [Quick start for application startup](#quick-start-for-application-startup)
     - [Azure Functions App](#azure-functions-app)